nzbart/sqlgrep/README.md

 ## Usage

 ```
 ./sqlgrep --help                                    # see all options
+./sqlgrep haystack_database needle                  # search for needle in haystack database using trusted authentication
-./sqlgrep haystack_database needle  # search for needle in haystack database
+./sqlgrep haystack_database needle -u user -p pass  # search for needle in haystack database using username and password
 ```